dragitz/TFT-Comp-Creator/README.md

 # TFT Comp Creator

+I've made a wiki to learn about the features: https://github.com/dragitz/TFT-Comp-Creator/wiki/Wiki

+-

 This is a project that I've been working on for a while.
 With many tests I decided that it was stable enough to be released.

 My goal with this project, is to **compute unique non meta comps** to explore and see how good they might be